We breathe climate change

 Between 12 and 20 times a minute, 23,000 times a day, millions of times a year, over and over and over again, we breathe climate change.
 And it is harming us.

-With the CICERO communication team and the scientists, InfoDesignLab is leading the co-design process of 4 data-stories and data-visualisations targeting policymakers, media, medical practitioners and citizens to support informed decisions or raise awareness.
+With the CICERO communication team and the scientists, InfoDesignLab is leading the co-design process of 4 packages of data-visualisations targeting policymakers, media, medical practitioners and citizens to support informed decisions or raise awareness.

 Because of human activities such as transport, agriculture and energy use, we pump pollutants (such as gases and particulate matter) and greenhouse gases (such as carbon dioxide, methane and nitrous oxide) into the air.

 On one hand these emissions build up in the atmosphere causing climate change acting much like a blanket trapping heat, on the other hand they pollute the air we breathe, making air pollution the single largest environmental health risk in Europe.
 Air pollution causes up to 800,000 deaths a year in Europe and 8.8 million worldwide*.